alphpkeemik/coding-assignment-vs-and-symfony/Documentation/Symfony.md

 # Symfony
-Install prepared 4.* skeleton with `composer create-project`.
+Install prepared 4.* skeleton with
+`composer create-project symfony/skeleton=4.* assigment-backend`.

 > **Note:**
 You can apply all the actions described in here by applying